Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 From the item:beastmaster cluster (optional):

 • Beast Bond for solo aggro management.
 A pet does not scale to endgame damage but it pulls one enemy off you per pack.
-The cluster sits adjacent to Survivor on the Ranger side, so the prerequisite cost is low.
+The cluster sits adjacent to Survivor on the Ranger side, so the prerequisite cost is low, and the pull is worth more now that mobs live longer under your fire.

 Combat Rotation